Welcome to today's edition of the Rush 24-7 podcast.

 And it's a very active offseason.

-And there's a big controversy in the league going on right now over bounties that were Paid by the New Orleans Saints, defensive coordinator, players to take other players, opposing players out of the game.
+And there's a big controversy in the league going on right now over bounties that were paid by the New Orleans Saints, defensive coordinator, players to take other players, opposing players, out of the game.

-On the coach, the defensive coordinator, the general manager.
+And the commissioner has come down hard on the coach, the defensive coordinator, the general manager.

 These people have been suspended for eight weeks up to indefinitely.